Cake (2018 film): Critical reception

-Cake was released all over Pakistan on 30 March 2018, with highly positive reviews from critics.
+Cake released in Pakistan on 30 March 2018, with highly positive reviews from critics.

 Areebah Shahid writing for Bolo Jawan praised the film's direction and the performances of the female protagonists, stating, "Cake stands tall among the films that Pakistan can rightly take pride in and showcase for a wider, international audience."

-Mike Cahill of The Guardian gave it 4/5 stars.
+Mike Cahill of The Guardian gave it 4 out of 5 stars.
 He praised Asim's debut: "Pakistani cinema has long struggled to match its Indian cousin’s commercial reach, but this impressive debut from Asim Abbasi feels like a sound bet, and even quietly revolutionary in places."

-Shahjehan Saleem of Something Haute gave it 4.5/5 stars: "Cake shines as a prime example of acting, cinematography, great music, and impeccable direction assimilating into perfection on the silver screen."
+Shahjehan Saleem of Something Haute gave it 4.5 out of 5 stars: "Cake shines as a prime example of acting, cinematography, great music, and impeccable direction assimilating into perfection on the silver screen."

 Turyal Azam Khan for The Diplomat wrote, "The strong response to the film in its home country has sent an important message to the filmmakers of Pakistan: it is okay to experiment, break barriers and test the audience.
 The formula is risky and might not always work, but art has no boundaries and that is what Cake displays."